penninesoaringclub/newsletter/content/posts/2024-05/index.md

 To say it’s been a slow start to the flying season would be a massive understatement!
 I think it’s the worst winter/spring that I’ve known since I learned to fly.
 There has still been some activity on the coaching front, though.

-As the Pennine Post reported last month, quite a few of our members have been supported to take their Pilot exams, this spring.
+As the Post reported last month, quite a few of our members have been supported to take their Pilot exams, this spring.

 Despite the recent poor weather, we still managed to have a successful coaching day at Winter Hill, on Sunday 21st April.
 One of our members achieved his first flights outside of the school environment, and manged some decent soaring and top landing.
 Others also manged some very good top landings on what can seem like an intimidating site.
 I’d like to thank the other coaches, who gave up their time to help, too.